On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Introduction

 where $\eta$ is the unique volume-one Gauduchon representative of $\{\omega\}$ and $S^t(\eta)$ is the $\nabla^t$-scalar curvature associated to $\eta$.
 The Gauduchon degree with respect to the Chern connection corresponds to the degree of the anti-canonical line bundle $K_M^{-1}$ (studied in \cite{gauduchon-mathann}), while for $t=-1$ we get the Gauduchon degree of $\{\omega\}$ with respect to the Bismut connection, which we denote by $\Gamma^+_M(\{\omega\})$.
 Theorems \ref{thm: zero gau-yam} $\&$ \ref{thm: gau-yam} extend the results of \cite{Chern-Yamabe} about the Chern connection and we have the following theorem as a particular case of them. \begin{thm*}[Corollary \ref{cor: bis-yam}] Let $M$ be a compact complex manifold with $\dim_\C M\geq 3$ and Hermitian structure $(\omega,J)$.
 If $\Gamma_M^+(\{\omega\}) \geq 0$, then, up to scaling, there exists a unique $\widetilde{\omega}\in\{\omega\}$ with constant Bismut scalar curvature.
 Moreover, its Bismut scalar curvature satisfies $S^{+}(\widetilde{\omega})=\Gamma_M^+(\{\omega\})$. \end{thm*}

-The second part of the note is devoted to the study of metrics with constant Bismut Ricci curvature on the total spaces of rank one toric bundles ($T^2$-bundles) over Hermitian manifolds.
-More precisely, we focus on the vanishing of the Bismut Ricci tensor, looking for explicit examples of the so-called Calabi-Yau with torsion Hermitian structures, CYT) on this class of manifolds.
-We then briefly analyze the Einstein-type equation $(Ric^+\omega)^{1,1}=\lambda\omega$ with $\lambda\in\R$ in the same setting. $T^2$-fibrations over Calabi-Yau surfaces were used by Fu and Yau to show explicit solutions to the Hull-Strominger system, see \cite{Fu Yau} and \cite{Fu Yau 2}, while in \cite{Gran Gran Poon} the authors studied the CYT condition on the total spaces of toric bundles over K{\'a}hler manifolds.
+The second part of the note is devoted to the study of metrics with constant Bismut Ricci curvature on the total spaces of rank one toric bundles ($T^2$-bundles) over Hermitian manifolds. $T^2$-fibrations over Calabi--Yau surfaces were used by Fu and Yau to show explicit solutions to the Hull--Strominger system, see \cite{Fu Yau} and \cite{Fu Yau 2}, while in \cite{Gran Gran Poon} the authors studied the so-called Calabi--Yau with torsion (CYT) condition on the total spaces of toric bundles over K{\"a}hler manifolds.
+Here, we focus on the vanishing of the Bismut Ricci tensor, describing the CYT condition for metrics that satisfy a natural ansatz on this class of manifolds.
+We then briefly analyze the Einstein-type equation $(Ric^+\omega)^{1,1}=\lambda\omega$ with $\lambda\in\R$ in the same setting.

 The CYT manifolds play a role in Physics after the works of Strominger \cite{Strominger} and Hull \cite{Hull}.
-Moreover, there is an interest in finding explicit examples of pluriclosed Hermitian structures (meaning that the K{\"a}hler $2$-form associated to the metric is $dd^c$-closed) which also satisfy $(Ric^+\omega)^{1,1}=\lambda\omega$.
-Indeed, in \cite{Garcia Streets} the authors highlight the relation with the pluriclosed flow of Streets and Tian and hence with the Generalized Complex Geometry.
+Moreover, there is an interest in finding explicit examples of pluriclosed Hermitian structures (meaning that the K{\"a}hler $2$-form associated to the metric is $dd^c$-closed) which also satisfy $(Ric^+\omega)^{1,1}=\lambda\omega$ cause they are static points of the {\em pluriclosed flow} of Streets and Tian.
+In Section \ref{sec: Bismut Einstein} we analyze these structures on the Calabi--Eckmann manifolds $\mathbb{S}^{2n+1}\times\mathbb{S}^{2m+1}$ (with $n,m\geq 0$).
+Indeed, the simplest examples of {\em Bismut flat} manifolds are given by the Hopf surface $\S^1\times\S^3$ and the Calabi--Eckmann threefold $\S^3\times\S^3$, and in \cite{Garcia Streets} the authors asked if it was possible to construct other special Hermitian structures on the Calabi--Eckmann manifolds of higher dimension.
+The existence of CYT structures on them can be obtained by applying Theorem 3 of \cite{Gran}, while we prove a result about the uniqueness. \begin{thm*}[Corollary \ref{cor: CYT on CE}] Given a Calabi--Eckmann manifold $M_{n,m}:=\mathbb{S}^{2n+1}\times\mathbb{S}^{2m+1}$, the standard Hermitian structure $(J,g)$ gives a CYT structure on it.
+Moreover, $g$ is the only homogeneous CYT structure on $(M_{n,m},J)$. \end{thm*}

-In \cite{me}, we computed the Bismut curvature tensor associated to the homogeneous metrics on the Hopf manifolds $\S^{2n+1}\times\S^1$.
-From these calculations, we directly find explicit examples of CYT structures on them.
-Moreover, the Calabi-Eckmann manifold $\S^3\times\S^3$ is known to admit a CYT structure.
-The aim of section \ref{sec: CYT} is to extend these examples producing CYT structures on all the Calabi-Eckmann manifolds $\mathbb{S}^{2n+1}\times\mathbb{S}^{2m+1}$ (with $n,m\geq 0$).
-None of our new examples is also pluriclosed.
-Indeed, the only Calabi-Eckmann manifolds which can be equipped with a pluriclosed Hermitian structure are $\S^1\times\S^3$ and $\S^3\times\S^3$, see \cite{Cavalcanti}.